 Original Approval Date: January 27, 2005

-Office of Accountability: Vice-President: Development and Alumni Relations
+Office of Accountability: Vice-President: Advancement & External Relations

 Administrative Responsibility: Office of Stewardship and Donor Relations

 1.01 The purpose of this policy is to set out the principles that guide the naming of University assets.

 1.02 It is a long-standing tradition at universities to name University Assets after individuals or organizations that have made outstanding contributions to the institution and its mission, or to the broader local, national or international community.
 These associations with members of the community, and ceremonies held to mark such recognition, represent significant events in an institution’s history, and strengthen the ties between the university and community at large.